 For this, you should look for binoculars that have an eye relief.
-This is a feature that projects the image a few millimeters beyond the eyepiece to compensate for eyeglass wearers.
-A reasonable eye relief distance is 15 – 20 millimeters, depending on the user.
+This is a feature that projects the image a few millimetres beyond the eyepiece to compensate for eyeglass wearers.
+A reasonable eye relief distance is 15 – 20 millimetres, depending on the user.
 These binoculars will also feature eyecups that extend out for non-glass wearers, and contract if you’re wearing glasses.

 Image clarity and colour reproductions are especially important for birders.
 After all, you want to appreciate the many subtle colour variations that many birds have.
 And the single biggest contributor of image fidelity is the quality of the lens used.